fw4spl-org/fw4spl-doc/FAQ/FAQ-FW4SPL.rst

 Some tutorials are provided with the framework and you can also build VR-Render, a free visualization software.

-Which technology do you need to develop bundle?
+Which prerequiste do I need to develop bundle?
 ===============================================

-You must have knowledge in C++.
-Concerning the configuration files, the syntax is close to XML.
+You must have a good knowledge in C++.
+Concerning the configuration files, they are written in XML.

 What are the BinPkgs?
 ================